Code-Institute-Submissions/pal772-Mem-Game/README.md

 ##  Acknowledgements

--   My Sammy Dartnell for helpful feedback and guidance on stages of the project.
+- My Mentor Sammy Dartnell for helpful feedback and guidance on stages of the project.
 - Code Institute Slack Community for being a great knowledge base.